-The 2007 Celani Family Vineyards Tenacious Proprietary Red is a predominantly Merlot based blend; this vintage the remainder of the blend included Cabernet Franc and Petit Verdot.
+The 2007 Celani Family Vineyards Tenacious Proprietary Red is a predominantly Merlot based blend; for this vintage, the remainder of the blend included Cabernet Franc and Petit Verdot.
 This wine may be named Tenacious, but its bouquet is anything but, rather it is elegant showing cassis, cedar, baking spices and dark berry fruits.
 This wine is richly layered; the entry is soft and supple across the palate and finishes with pleasing earthy tannins and a subtle lingering presence of mocha.

-The 2007 Celani Family Vineyrds Napa Valley Cabernet Sauvignon is sourced from several vineyards in Coombsville and perhaps was created with one purpose in mind – to be paired with steak!
+The 2007 Celani Family Vineyards Napa Valley Cabernet Sauvignon is sourced from several vineyards in Coombsville and perhaps was created with one purpose in mind – to be paired with steak!
 It is medium to full-bodied bodied with a juicy mid palate showing flavors of spicy plum and blackberry.
 This wine has both robust structure, intense fruit and meaty tannins.